VisualText/nlp-engine/README.md

 # nlp-engine

 The NLP engine is the engine that runs text analyzers writtein in [NLP++](http://visualtext.org).
+The nlp-engine runs on Linux, Windows, and MacOS.
 It can be called in two different ways:

 1. Calling the nlp.exe command line executable (this is what the VSCode NLP++ Language Extension does)
 1. Calling from within C++ or another language that can call c++ functions